How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Examples of toric varieties

 \begin{example} If $\scrA = \{0,2, 3\} \subset \zz$, then $\xa = \cl_{\pp^2}(\{[1:x^2:x^3]: x \in \kk^*\}) = V(z_0z_2^2 - z_1^3) \subset \pp^2$.
 If $(x,y) = (z_1/z_0, z_2/z_0)$ are coordinates on the basic open subset $U_0 = \pp^2 \setminus V(z_0)$ of $\pp^2$, then $\xa \cap U_0$ is the curve defined by $y^2 =x^3$.
 Note that the curve is singular at the origin (\cref{example:curve-singularities}). \end{example}

 A toric variety of dimension $n$ by definition contains an open subset isomorphic to $\nktorus$.
-For some classes of $\scrA$, it is not hard to see that $\xa$ contains open subsets isomorphic to $\kk^n$, i.e.\ $\xa$ is a {\em compactification} of $\kk^n$.
+The following result desribes a class of sets $\scrA$ such that $\xa$ contains open subsets isomorphic to $\kk^n$, i.e.\ $\xa$ is a {\em compactification} of $\kk^n$ - its proof is left as \cref{exercise:toric-k^n}.

 \begin{prop} Let $\scrA$ be a finite subset of $\zz^n$. \begin{enumerate} \item Assume $\scrA \subset \znzero$ and $\scrA \supset \{\origin, e_1, \ldots, e_n\}$.
 Show that $U_\origin \cap \xa \cong \kk^n$. \item More generally, assume there is a vertex $\alpha$ of $\scrA$ such that there are precisely $n$ edges $\scrE_1, \ldots, \scrE_n$ of $\conv(\scrA)$ containing $\alpha$ and on each $\scrE_i$, there is an element of $\scrA$ of the form $\alpha + \beta_i$, where $\beta_1, \ldots, \beta_n$ is a basis of $\zz^n$.
 Then show that $U_\alpha \cap \xa \cong \kk^n$. \end{enumerate} \end{prop}